 God has announced:

-. . . all things work together for good to them that love God, to them who are the called according to his purpose.
+And we know that all things work together for good to those who love God, to those who are the called according to His purpose.
 (Romans 8:28)

 The condition is that we love God.